mgmontenegrocal/mgmontenegrocal.github.io/content/publication2/1 Chapter/index.md

 ---
-title: "Forecast Errors and Revisions under Diagnostic Expectations"
+title: 'Forecast Errors and Revisions under Diagnostic Expectations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here